Shrek (character): Fictional biography

 When he finds squatters where he lives, he attempts to evict them, only to learn he has no legal recourse against them, for he does not own the swamp.
 Shrek is hired by Lord Farquaad to rescue Princess Fiona in exchange for the deed to the swamp, with which he can legally banish the squatters.
-However, during the course of the mission, Shrek falls deeply in love with Fiona, and eventually stops her wedding with Farquaad and marries her himself.
+However, during the course of the mission, Shrek falls deeply in love with Fiona, and eventually stops her wedding with Farquaad (who is subsequently eaten by the dragon who guarded Fiona's Castle in which she was trapped) and marries her himself.

 Being an ogre, Shrek has considerable physical strength, being able to break wood and metal constructions, defeat armored humans in combat, and lift or turn objects that are too heavy for a human being, such as a gigantic vat of magic potion against the maximum security of the Fairy Godmother in Shrek 2.

 In Shrek in the Swamp Karaoke Dance Party!, Shrek sings "Just the Way You Are".
 In Far Far Away Idol, he sang "What I Like About You" by The Romantics with Fiona.
 Shrek has difficulty socializing due to the fact that people think he is a mean ugly ogre, even though his appearance is remarkably humanoid, with a few cosmetic exceptions.
 In the process, Shrek is said to have sociophobia.

 However, from Shrek the Third onward, Shrek has become a well-liked celebrity, at least in Far Far Away.
 In the fourth movie, people manage to realize that Shrek is not dangerous, and lose their fear and prejudice against him.
 However, to Shrek's dismay, they also come to regard him as a folk hero, and visit him with even more frequency than before, disturbing him.
 Despite this, after the experiences of the movie, Shrek comes to appreciate his life more than ever.